 What have you found most challenging about this project?

-Every square foot of it has been a massive investment of blood, sweat, and tears.
+Every square foot of this project has been a massive investment of blood, sweat, and tears.
 This is eight years of intensive work finally coming to fruition.
 There is an immense responsibility inherent in this building, to do justice to a complex and significant history of a people whose stories are still too rarely told.
 This project means so much to so many people, it is the culmination of a 100-year fight and is truly so much bigger than a building.
 That was weighty and challenging, but also invigorating.
 To be afforded the chance to contribute something with so much resonance is what architects dream about.
-This is a monumental project and arguably the defining project of my career.
-It’s very rare that architecture has a symbolic role that is not trite.
-I think we are lucky enough to have one of those moments here.
+This is a monumental project and arguably the defining moment of my career.
+It’s very rare that the symbolic role of architecture is recognized, discussed and palpably felt.
+I feel incredibly fortunate to be part of a project that holds such weight.

 The National Museum of African American History and Culture opens September 24, 2016, on the National Mall; 844-750-3012; nmaahc.si.edu.